Create your first agent

 You can decide to publish or not your agent.
 A published agent will be visible and usable by all members the workspace, as long as they have access to the data sources used by the agent.

-You can define who will be able to edit the agent by adding users the "Editors" sections.
+You can define who will be able to edit the agent by adding users the "Editors" section.

 - In the dust web app: Simply call your agent by beginning your message with